0xEE0000/0xEE0000/README.md

 **0xEE0000/0xEE0000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-MPU CS Student
+- MPU Year2 CS Student
 - 🌱 I’m interested in Algoritm, Grap Theory and Microcontroller
+- Try to do some research under my supervisor
+- Currently studying in CS106L,CS144,CS:APP and Computer Networks(school course)
+- Currently plane: Build a personal blog/website
-- 📫 How to reach me: cnbr.EE0000@Gmail.com
+- 📫 How to reach me: P2321323@mpu.edu.mo
 - 😄 Pronouns: Kurisu